-While we are focused primarily on AEROSURF, we are also assessing potential development pathways to potentially gain marketing approval for lyophilized KL4 surfactant as an intratracheal instillate for the treatment and/or prevention of RDS.
+In addition to advancing AEROSURF, we are assessing potential development pathways to potentially gain marketing approval for lyophilized KL4 surfactant as an intratracheal instillate for the treatment and/or prevention of RDS.
 Lyophilized KL4 surfactant may potentially provide benefits related to use, including longer shelf life, reduced cold-chain requirements and lower viscosity.
-We have engaged with the FDA to discuss a potential development plan, trial design and regulatory plan for approval.
-If we can define an acceptable development program that is achievable from a cost, timing and resource perspective, we might seek approval to treat premature infants who, because they are unable to breathe on their own, cannot benefit from AEROSURF.
+We have discussed with the FDA a potential development plan, trial design and regulatory plan for approval.
+If we can define an acceptable development program that is achievable from a cost, timing and resource perspective, we might seek approval to treat premature infants who, because they are unable to breathe on their own or other reason, cannot benefit from AEROSURF.